Idyllic Lugu Lake & Walking Marriages

 Day 9: LIJIANG - SHAXI

-Early morning you leave Lijiang and travel through a beautiful landscape towards Shaxi.
-Shaxi was formerly an important stop on the Tea and Horse trail from Yunnan to Tibet.
+Early morning you leave Lijiang and travel towards Shaxi.
+The rustic village Shaxi was formerly an important stop on the Tea and Horse trail from Yunnan to Tibet.

 The village of Shaxi has recently been renovated with the help of the Swiss government.
 You take a walking tour around this idyllic Bai village.